CameronScarpati/student-activity-tracker/student-activity-tracker.md

 1. Using the syllabus for each class, I would like to track expected grades to factor into an overall GPA to track my progress when courses don't post grades regularly.

-*The point of this section is to allow students to ==track progress== in classes so that I stay caught up and give higher priority to other classes that are lowering my GPA the most.*
+*The point of this section is to allow students to __track progress__ in classes so that I stay caught up and give higher priority to other classes that are lowering my GPA the most.*

 ---